 Save yourself the trouble and buy some file folders so you can store your tax records until the statute of limitations is up on the IRS’ ability to comb through your receipts.

 We know, it seems like almost nothing tax-related is straightforward.
-You can simply hold on to your tax returns for seven years just to be safe.
-But if you haven’t underreported your income, and you didn’t write off any investment or lending losses, then you’re likely safe to use those receipts as fire starters once a time period of three years after filing – or two years after you pay your taxes – passes.
+You can hold on to your tax returns for seven years just to be safe.
+But if you haven’t underreported your income, and you didn’t write off any investment or lending losses, then you’re likely safe to dispose of those documents once a time period of three years after filing – or two years after you pay your taxes – passes.
 If you’re still not sure, consult with a tax professional.